-Unlike some towns, Rochester isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rochester are a mix of both white- and blue-collar jobs.
-Overall, Rochester is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Rochester who work in office and administrative support (18.03%), sales jobs (15.09%), and management occupations (11.83%).
+Rochester is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Rochester is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Rochester who work in office and administrative support (18.30%), sales jobs (11.46%), and management occupations (8.71%).

 The most common language spoken in Rochester is English.
 Other important languages spoken here include Spanish and Polish.